-How to verify the chamber performance.
+How to Verify the Performance

-These tests verify the performance of the heating, refrigeration, electrical controls, temperature controller, and air circulation systems.
+These tests verify the performance of the heating, cascade refrigeration mode, electrical controls, Temperature Controller, and air circulation systems.
 The chamber should meet all published performance specifications if all of these tests are successfully passed.
 These tests assume that the Temperature Controller's setup and tuning values have not been changed from the values as shipped from TestEquity.
-Also, the Limit Controller high limit must be set to over +85°C (+88°C would be fine), and the low limit set to -75°C.

-If the chamber fails any of these tests, it should be removed from service to prevent further damage until the cause of the problem is determined and resolved.
+Also, the EZ-Zone Limit Controller high limit must be set to over +85°C (+88°C would be fine), and the low limit set to -75°C. If the chamber fails any of these tests, it should be removed from service to prevent further damage until the cause of the problem is determined and resolved.

 - 1. The chamber interior should be empty and at ambient temperature, approximately +23°C. - 2.
-Set the Temperature Controller Set Point to +85°C and turn the Conditioning Switch ON. - 3.
-The Heat Light should be ON continuously and the Cool Light should be OFF. - 4.
-The chamber should heat up to about +80°C and begin controlling (Heat Light cycles ON/OFF) within 7 minutes. - 5.
-The chamber temperature should slowly increase and stabilize to +85°C. It should NOT overshoot beyond +85°C by more than a few tenths of a degree, and the compressors should NOT need to turn ON in order to maintain +85°C. - 6.
-After stabilization, the chamber temperature should vary no more than ± 0.5 °C, or a total of 1 °C. - 7.
-Let the chamber stay at $+85^{\circ}$ C for two hours. - 8.
-After two hours at +85°C, set the Temperature Controller Set Point to +93°C, or at least 5°C above the setting of the Limit Controller.
-The chamber temperature will continue to increase.
-The limit controller should trip at its high limit set point and the audible alarm should sound.
-The chamber fan should stop and the temperature should stop increasing.
-Turning off the Conditioning switch on the chamber front panel lets you temporarily turn off the Audible Alarm, even though the High Limit condition may still exist. - 9.
-The Limit Controller will flash (high limit) in the upper display and (high limit) in the lower display. - 10.
-The Limit Controller cannot be reset until the temperature is 2 degrees lower than its high temperature set point.
-Then, you can press the RESET or EZ Key to resume normal operation. - 11.
-Set the Temperature Controller Set Point to -65°C. Turn the Conditioning Switch back on if you turned it off in step 8. - 12.
+Turn ONLY the Power Switch ON. - 3.
+Set the F4 Controller Set Point to +85°C. Then, turn the Conditioning Switch ON. - 4.
+The Heat Light should be ON continuously and the Cool light should be OFF. - 5.
+The chamber should heat up to about +80°C and begin controlling (HEAT Light cycles ON/OFF) within approximately 12 minutes. - 6.
+The chamber temperature should slowly increase and stabilize to +85°C. It should NOT overshoot beyond +85°C by more than a few tenths of a degree, and the compressors should NOT need to turn ON in order to maintain +85°C. - 7.
+After stabilization, the chamber temperature should vary no more than $\pm 0.2$ °C, or a total of 0.4 °C. - 8.
+Let the chamber stay at +85°C for two hours. - 9.
+After two hours at +85°C, set the Temperature Controller Set Point to -65°C. - 10.
 The high-stage compressor should turn ON within a few seconds.
-Then, the low-stage compressor should turn ON within approximately 30 seconds, and the Cool Light should be ON continuously and the Heat Light should be OFF. - 13.
-The chamber should cool down to about -60°C and begin controlling (Cool Light cycles ON/OFF) within 55 minutes. - 14.
-The chamber temperature should slowly decrease and stabilize to -65°C. It should NOT undershoot beyond -65°C by more than a few tenths of a degree, and the compressors should NOT need to turn OFF in order to maintain -65°C.

-- 15. After stabilization, the chamber temperature should vary no more than ± 0.5 °C, or a total of 1 °C. - 16.
-Set the Temperature Controller Set Point to -73°C. - 17.
-The chamber should approach -73°C and control (Cool Light cycles ON/OFF) within approximately 5 minutes. - 18.
+Then, the low-stage compressor should turn ON within approximately 30 seconds, the Cool Light should be ON continuously and the Heat Light should be OFF. - 11.
+The chamber should cool down to about -60°C and begin controlling (Cool Light cycles ON/OFF) within 1 hour and 40 minutes (100 minutes). - 12.
+The chamber temperature should slowly decrease and stabilize to -65°C. It should NOT undershoot beyond -65°C by more than a few tenths of a degree, and the compressors should NOT need to turn OFF in order to maintain -65°C. - 13.
+After stabilization, the chamber temperature should vary no more than $\pm 0.5$ °C, or a total of 1 °C. - 14.
 Set the Temperature Controller Set Point to +23°C. The chamber should begin to heat up.
-The compressors should turn off within approximately 1 minute. - 19.
-This concludes the chamber performance verification tests. - 20.
+The compressors should turn off within approximately 1 minute. - 15.
+This concludes the chamber performance verification tests. - 16.
 Let the chamber heat up to +23°C before turning the Conditioning Switch OFF.